-The updated research priorities in the second round of solicitation continue to focus on site and transportation biosecurity.
+The updated research priorities in this second round of proposals continue to focus on site and transportation biosecurity.
 They cover five targeted areas:

 - personnel biocontainment and bioexclusion,

 - mortality management,

 - packing plant biocontainment.

 The program seeks novel tools in any of the five areas to help result in comprehensive biosecurity enhancement.

 Proposals are expected to define current practices and investigate innovative and novel protocols or technologies that may have a cost, efficiency or implementation advantage.
 Herd health status monitoring, instead of disease outbreak incidence, can be used to demonstrate success of the protocols or technologies and aid in a required economic analysis of cost-effectiveness.